-So what goes in to deciding when you should replace your furnace filter?
+So what goes in to deciding when you should change your furnace filter?

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
-1 inch filters usually need to be changed every month and 3 inch filters should be swapped out every three months, dependent on the recommendations of the filter maker.
+1 inch filters usually need to be replaced every month and 3 inch filters should be swapped out every three months, dependent on the recommendations of the filter maker.

 At Donelson Air Service Experts, we offer membership plans that include changing out standard furnace filters.
 Give us a call today at 615-953-9885 or schedule an appointment with us online.

 - Open or remove the air filter panel near the bottom of your furnace to expose an open compartment.

 - On the top of that open compartment is where you’ll see your furnace filter resting on two metal brackets.